-- Depending on whether group play or normal play is selected, the operating conditions, and the disc settings, you may not be able to select certain indications or the indications may appear differently. - During playback, the SP/LP mode appears momentarily, and is then replaced by the elapsed time of the current track.
+Depending on the group settings, the operating conditions, and the disc settings, you may not be able to select certain indications or the indications may appear differently.

-If you want to check the remaining time or the recording position while recording or in stop mode, see "Viewing various information" (page 25).
+If you want to check the remaining time or the recording position while recording or in stop mode, see "Viewing various information" (page 28).